lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

 5. move = MOVE_NONE;

-The wolf is allowed to make a step for every second step of the sheep.
+The **wolf** is allowed to **make a step for every second step of the sheep**.
 In other words the sheep can move twice as fast as the wolf.

-Wolves cannot step on squares occupied by the opponent’s wolf (wolves block each other).
+*Wolves cannot step on squares occupied by the opponent’s wolf (wolves block each other).

-Wolves cannot step on squares occupied by the sheep of the same player.
+*Wolves cannot step on squares occupied by the sheep of the same player.

-Sheep cannot step on squares occupied by the wolf of the same player.
+*Sheep cannot step on squares occupied by the wolf of the same player.

 Sheep cannot step on squares occupied by the opposite sheep.